MauricioUyaguari/SplitIt/README.md

 [Link to App](https://splitit-mu.herokuapp.com/#/)

-#Set Up
+## Set Up
-In order to run on your local machine, you will need to `npm install` and run `bundle install`.
-After this is completed to see it in your local host, run  `webpack --watch` and `rails s`.
+In order to run on your local machine, you will need to run `npm install` and run `bundle install`.
+After, run `webpack --watch` and `rails s` to see it in your local server.

 # Main Features
 ## Create and login with secure authenication
-Lets user securely log in and create and account.
+Lets user securely log in and create an account.
 Uses Bcrypt.
+Gives a demo login for anyone who just wants to check out the basic layout of the app.
 ![GitHub Logo](/app/assets/images/snipet_User_Auth.png)
 ## Adding friends through searching  by username
-My app gives the ability for the user to search through the user database and add friends.
-After searching one can simply click on add to add them to their friends list.
+The app gives the ability for the user to search through the user database and add friends.
+After searching, one can simply click on "add" to add them to their friends list.

 The following is the ajax request given by the string searched by the user.